 The 9Barista is an elegant and perfected take on the traditional Moka Pot.
 It is a stovetop espresso machine that can produce authentic espresso.

-The 9Barista espresso machine has been branded as ‘the first jet engineered stove top espresso machine.’
+The 9Barista has been branded as ‘the first jet engineered stove top espresso machine.’
 It is espresso made with the precision demanded from jet engineering.

-We will seek to answer these questions in this 9Barista espresso machine review.
+We will seek to answer these questions in this 9Barista review.

 Why the 9Barista?